R1tschY/harbour-sailfishconnect/README.md

 ## Known Issues

 * Clipboard: Changed clipboard content is only recognized when window is in foreground. (#7)
-    * LAN: Link sometimes gets right destroyed after first connection
+* LAN: Sometimes link gets destroyed right after first connection
-        * Symptom: no connection after app start
+   * Symptom: No connection to other device after app start, but connection is possible.
    * Workaround: Do a refresh from Sailfish Connect or KDE Connect.

 ## Credits